libmapper/libmapper/README.markdown

 (http://sourceforge.net/projects/osctools/), and various efforts to standardize a certain set of OSC address conventions.

-However, libmapper covers considerably more ground than simply the ability to publish namespaces, and handles a direct need that we experience in our daily work.
+However, libmpr covers considerably more ground than simply the ability to publish namespaces, and handles a direct need that we experience in our daily work.
 We evaluated the use of ZeroConf early on in this work, but we eventually decided that sending OSC messages over multicast was just as easy and required